kartonfarkas/api_docs/source/integrations/index.rst

 Suite Integrations
 ==================

-We provide various methods for you to integrate with our services.
-You can integrate with the Automation Center by creating a custom node that works with contacts, or you can add your service to the Suite as a menu point and provide an integrated experience for your users.
+We provide various methods for you to integrate with the Emarsys B2C Marketing Cloud.
+Our goal is creating a platform for seamless and deep integrations.
+Beside using our API, you can extend Automation Center with your own nodes, create pages or page blocks in the Emarsys or subscribe to events in our system.

 .. include:: _warning.rst